Puddle of Mudd: Connection with Fred Durst

-Due to the notoriety surrounding how the band was signed with Durst, the band is often asked regarding their relationship with him.
+Due to the notoriety surrounding how the band was signed with Fred Durst, the band is often asked regarding their relationship with him.
 Scantlin criticized Durst in an interview in 2004 with Canada's Chart magazine: "He doesn't write our songs, he doesn't produce our songs, he doesn't do anything for us.
 He doesn't do our videos anymore.
 He doesn't do anything for this band.
 I don't know what he's doing, I don't know what the guy's like.
 All I know is that he's like Mr Hollywood guy, Mr Celebrity.
 Like, 'I don't hang out with anybody except Hollywood celebrities'.
 Every single fucking interview I've ever fucking done, I get asked about that fucking guy...
 And for me to do interviews all the time and be asked about this certain individual...
 People think he writes music with me or something.
 He does not do that.
 I just don't get it.
 We have nothing in common.
 He doesn't even call us, he has his assistant call us to congratulate us on our record.
 Yeah, that's how pathetic he is."

 On April 22, 2008, in an interview with Artisan News Service, Wes Scantlin took back his previous criticism of Fred Durst: "[Fred] got our foot in the door and helped us out tremendously.
 I think nowadays he's doing a lot of directing and we don't really speak to him too much but we appreciate everything he's ever done for our careers."

 Limp Bizkit and Puddle of Mudd played together on Epicenter 2011, along with another one of Durst's former proteges, Staind.

 Scantlin later stated that he wanted to make a movie regarding his life and music career, and that he wanted to involve Durst, who had directed several films himself.